 Confirmed Cases of COVID-19 in New Mexico

 The Department of Health is currently reporting the following numbers at facilities in New Mexico.
-Please note: The numbers are not being included in county totals however they are included in total positive cases within the state of New Mexico.
+Please note: These numbers are not being included in county totals, however they are included in total positive cases within the state of New Mexico.

 - Northwest New Mexico Correctional Center in Cibola County: 1

 - Penitentiary of New Mexico in Santa Fe County: 1

 - Southern New Mexico Correctional Facility in Doña Ana County: 1

 The Department of Health has identified at least one positive COVID-19 case in residents and/or staff in the past 28 days at the following long-term care and acute care facilities:

 - Avamere at Rio Rancho